a-paija/Sales-Demand-Optimization-/README.md

 4. Assess location-level differences in traffic and sales behavior
 5. Identify opportunities to optimize staffing, pricing, and product mix

-## 🟦 Data Structure & Initial Checks

 The dataset consists of transaction-level records across three store locations, where each row represents an individual purchase.
 Key fields include transaction timestamp, product category, item sold, and revenue generated.

 Initial data validation and quality checks were conducted in Excel to ensure consistency and usability for analysis.
-This included reviewing timestamp formats, validating category groupings, and identifying any anomalies in transaction volume or pricing.
+This included reviewing timestamp formats, validating category groupings, and identifying anomalies in transaction volume or pricing.

-## 🟦 Data Cleaning (Excel)

 Data preparation was performed in Excel to ensure accuracy and enable efficient analysis.

-Key steps included:
 - Standardizing time formats to enable hourly trend analysis
 - Cleaning and grouping product categories for consistency
 - Validating transaction counts and revenue fields
 - Structuring data for pivot table and dashboard integration

-These steps ensured the dataset could support both **high-level visualization and granular analysis** without distortion.

 ## 🟩 Executive Summary